Third-order exceptional surface in a pseudo-Hermitian superconducting circuit: Introduction

-Recently, the surface of EPs, i.e., exceptional surface (ES), has been introduced theoretically~\cite{Zhong19,Zhou19,Budich19,Okugawa19} and demonstrated experimentally~\cite{Zhang19-1,Qin21}.
-On the $k$th-order ES (ES$k$), every point is an EP$k$.
-Compared with an isolated EP, the ES has some characteristic properties.
-For example, the ES2 is more robust against fabrication errors and experimental uncertainties, which enable EP-based sensors to combine sensitivity and robustness~\cite{Zhong19,Qin21}.
-In addition to enhancing sensitivity with robustness~\cite{Li21,Carlo21,Carlo22,Jiang23}, the ES2 has also been studied for controlling spontaneous emission~\cite{Zhong21}, chiral light absorption~\cite{Zhong19-1,Soleymani22}, topological behaviors~\cite{Tang23,Jia23,Stalhammar21}, chaotic dynamics~\cite{Chen22-1}, and optical amplifiers~\cite{Zhong20}.
-Furthermore, higher-order ESs (i.e., ES$k$ with $k \geq 3$) were theoretically proposed~\cite{Yang21,Zhang22} and experimentally implemented~\cite{Liao23}.
-However, these works related to high-order ESs are restricted to passive non-Hermitian systems~\cite{Yang21,Zhang22,Liao23}.
-Up to now, there is no study on high-order ESs in pseudo-Hermitian systems with balanced gain and loss.
+Recently, research attention has also shifted to the study of exceptional surfaces (ESs)~\cite{Zhong19,Zhou19,Budich19,Grigoryan22,Okugawa19,Zhang19-1,Qin21}.
+For a $k$th-order ES, every point is a $k$th-order EP.
+Compared with an isolated EP, ESs have some characteristic properties.
+ESs are more robust against environment noises, fabrication errors and experimental uncertainties, which enables ES-based sensors to combine sensitivity and robustness~\cite{Li21,Carlo21,Carlo22,Jiang23}.
+In optical systems, the ES can grant substantial mastery over system's spectral density of states and band structure, with promising avenues for modulating spontaneous emission rates and amplifying nonlinear effects~\cite{Zhou19}.
+By engineering ESs via tuning the system parameters, Soleymani \textit{et al.} observed the chiral perfect absorption with quartic lineshape in a waveguide-coupled microresonator system~\cite{Soleymani22}.
+In addition, the second-order ES has also been studied for controlling spontaneous emission~\cite{Zhong21}, manipulating direction absorption~\cite{Zhong19-1}, topological behaviors~\cite{Tang23,Jia23,Stalhammar21,Wang24}, chaotic dynamics~\cite{Chen22-1}, and optical amplifiers~\cite{Zhong20}.

-On the other hand, superconducting (SC) circuits are a promising platform for implementing quantum information processing and exploring various exotic phenomena (see Refs.~\cite{Xiang13,Schoelkopf08,Kurizki15} for reviews).
-In particular, Quijandr\'{\i}a \emph{et al.} proposed the $\mathcal{PT}$-symmetric phase transition at the EP2 in SC circuits~\cite{Quijandria18}, and Dogra \emph{et al.} simulated this on the IBM SC quantum processor~\cite{Dogra21}.
-In experiments, the EP2 has been observed in a dissipative SC qubit~\cite{Naghiloo19,Chen21,Chen22,Wang21-1} or dissipative coupled system of two SC resonators~\cite{Partanen19}.
-Moreover, Han \emph{et al.} experimentally characterize the exceptional entanglement transition around EP2~\cite{Han23} and the topological invariant for EP3~\cite{Han24} by measuring the dynamical evolutions of SC circuits.
-However, the ES in SC circuits has not been reported until now.